-In the art world, textile art and fiber art are closely intertwined.
-They share a strong connection as they both utilize fibers such as yarn, fabric, and thread for artistic expression.
-While textile art covers a wider variety of techniques, fiber art emphasizes the aesthetic appeal and creative expression that comes from the fibers themselves.
-Through weaving, knitting, quilting, and embroidery, these art forms combine traditional skills with modern innovation, providing artists with a rich canvas of creativity to delve into further.
+In the art world, textile art and fiber art are closely connected.
+They both use fibers like yarn, fabric, and thread for artistic expression.
+While textile art encompasses a broader range of techniques, fiber art focuses on the beauty and creativity derived from the fibers themselves.
+By incorporating weaving, knitting, quilting, and embroidery, these art forms blend traditional skills with modern innovation, offering artists a vibrant outlet for creativity.

 Key Takeaways